Finger-counting: South and West Asia

+East Asia

 Chinese number gestures count up to 10 but can exhibit some regional differences.

 In Japan, counting for oneself begins with the palm of one hand open.
 Like in East Slavic countries, the thumb represents number 1; the little finger is number 5.
 Digits are folded inwards while counting, starting with the thumb.
 A closed palm indicates number 5.
 By reversing the action, number 6 is indicated by extending the little finger.
 A return to an open palm signals the number 10.
 However to indicate numerals to others, the hand is used in the same manner as an English speaker.
 The index finger becomes number 1; the thumb now represents number 5.
 For numbers above five, the appropriate number of fingers from the other hand are placed against the palm.
 For example, number 7 is represented by the index and middle finger pressed against the palm of the open hand.
 Number 10 is displayed by presenting both hands open with outward palms.

+The Japanese system for counting to 5 on one hand.
+Repeating the sequence in reverse represents a count to 10.

 In Korea, Chisanbop allows for signing any number between 0 and 99.